Josephine B. Crane

-Josephine Porter Crane (née Josephine Porter Boardman) (November 14, 1873 – July 8, 1972) was an American socialite and patron of the arts, co-founder and original trustee of the Museum of Modern Art and supporter of the Dalton School of New York City.
+Josephine Porter Boardman Crane (née Josephine Porter Boardman) (November 14, 1873 – July 8, 1972) was an American socialite and patron of the arts, co-founder and original trustee of the Museum of Modern Art and supporter of the Dalton School of New York City.

 Personal life

 Born Josephine Porter Boardman, in Cleveland, Ohio, she was from a well-to-do family.
-She was a daughter of Florence (née Sheffield) Boardman (1840–1928) and William Jarvis Boardman (1832–1915), a lawyer and political activist.
+She was a daughter of Florence (née Sheffield) Boardman and William Jarvis Boardman, a lawyer and political activist.
 She had five siblings, including Mabel Thorp Boardman, William Henry Boardman, Florence Sheffield Keefe, and Elijah George Boardman.
 Her family moved from Ohio to Washington, D.C. around 1887, although they maintained connections to Ohio politics including a friendship with the Taft family.
 In fact, "when they came to Washington shortly before the Taft inauguration, Mr. and Mrs. Taft were house guests of Mr. and Mrs. Boardman."

 Her father was the grandson of United States Senator Elijah Boardman.
 Her mother was the granddaughter of Joseph Earl Sheffield, a major benefactor of Yale University.

 Philanthropy and interests

 In 1908, Crane founded the Congressional Club.
 After her husband's death, she moved to New York City, where she was among the founders of the Museum of Modern Art and was elected to the board of trustees in October 1929.
-She was also on the boards of the Morgan Library and the New York Public Library.
+She was also on the boards of the Morgan Library (as a founding trustee) and the New York Public Library.
 In 1921, she established the Berkshire Museum's Junior Naturalists.
 She was a member of the Berkshire Museum board of trustees from 1937 until her death.
+She was also a trustee of the Metropolitan Museum of Art.

-Crane was the benefactress of the Dalton School, which took its name from the location of the Crane family estate, "Sugar Hill", in Dalton, Massachusetts.
+Crane was the benefactress and founding trustee of the Dalton School, which took its name from the location of the Crane family estate, "Sugar Hill", in Dalton, Massachusetts.
 She was the original sponsor for implementing the Dalton Plan in 1920, a much-copied experiment in education.